Fasciotomy

-Fasciotomy or fasciectomy is a surgical procedure where the fascia is cut to relieve tension or pressure in order to treat the resulting loss of circulation to an area of tissue or muscle.
+Fasciotomy or fasciectomy is a surgical procedure where a fascia is cut to relieve tension or pressure in order to treat the resulting loss of circulation to an area of tissue or muscle.
 Fasciotomy is a limb-saving procedure when used to treat acute compartment syndrome.
 It is also sometimes used to treat chronic compartment stress syndrome.
 The procedure has a very high rate of success, with the most common problem being accidental damage to a nearby nerve.

 Indications

 Compartment syndrome is one of the conditions where a fasciotomy may be indicated.
 People who are likely to have injuries needing a fasciotomy include the following: